 Glasgow, Scotland, UK

-Scott’s unique approach to colour identifies the importance and accuracy of the CMY colour wheel and the truth about magenta, cyan and yellow as being the correct primary colours of painting.
-Scott illustrates this theory through his popular, ground breaking YouTube video 'The Truth About the Colour Wheel'.
+Scott’s theories and unique approach to colour identify the importance and accuracy of the CMY colour wheel and the truth about magenta, cyan and yellow as being the correct primary colours of painting.
+He continues to work from his Glaswegian studio, lecturing and exhibiting to great acclaim.